speedscale/proxymock-examples/CONTRIBUTING.md

 ## ✨ How to Contribute a Snapshot

 1. **Install proxymock**
    If you haven't yet, install proxymock.
-The best way is to follow the [Getting Started](https://docs.speedscale.com/proxymock/getting-started/installation/) guide.
+The best way is to follow the [installation](https://docs.speedscale.com/proxymock/getting-started/installation/) guide.
 However, if you're impatient like us, you can do it in one simple command:

    ```sh
    brew install speedcale/tap/proxymock